“I got this,” I told myself. “How hard could traveling alone with a baby be?”

 Besides a few fussy moments and some sympathetic looks from other travelers, we got to Texas fairly easily.
 We even had an empty seat next to us on the plane, which meant my squirmy baby had more room to, well, squirm.

 The disastrous flight home

 After a one week stay in Texas, we headed home.
 Unfortunately, the return trip didn’t go as smoothly.
 We had a tight connection in DFW, one of the nation’s busiest and largest airports.
 The weather was nice; all flights were arriving as scheduled.
 We should be fine, I assured myself.
 That was until some irate passenger on our flight to DFW decided to throw a fit, demanding to get off the plane after the doors were already closed.
 (Thanks for that, dude.
-I should have sneaked one of Avery’s dirty diapers into your suitcase as you walked by.)
+I should have stuck one of Avery’s dirty diapers in your suitcase as you walked by.)

 Thirty minutes later, we were finally wheels up.
 The delay meant our gate was occupied when we finally arrived, so our plane sat on the Tarmac for another 20 minutes.
 Panic was setting in.
 Our flight home was already boarding.
 I knew we had to switch terminals, which at DFW practically meant a commute in rush hour traffic.